Proton Perdana (first generation)

 The first generation Proton Perdana is a four-door mid-size family saloon manufactured by Malaysian automobile producer Proton which launched on 26 January 1995.
 It is a badge engineered seventh generation Mitsubishi Eterna, developed as the result of a collaboration between Proton and Mitsubishi Motors.
-About 80,000 first generation Proton Perdana were sold between 1995 and 2013.
+About 80,000 first generation Proton Perdanas were sold between 1995 and 2013.

 Perdana is the Malay word for Prime.